balasl342/go-newrelic-example/README.md

-# My Go Application with New Relic Monitoring
+# Go Application with New Relic Monitoring

 This repository contains a Go application integrated with New Relic for performance monitoring and observability.